abelsj60/lexical-401/editor-store/v1/README.md

 ## Overview

-The `editor` store makes Lexical editors portable.

-The core Lexical library treats each `editor` as a stationary object.
-There are many good reasons to change this behavior:
+Make instances portable with the editor store so you can:

-- Enable drag-and-drop interfaces that move `editors` around your app
+- Enable drag-and-drop interfaces in your app
-- Dispatch a command or add data to an `editor` from a cousin component
+- Dispatch commands or add data to an `editor` from anywhere
-- Pluck data from an instance on the fly when submitting form and other data
+- Pluck data from an instance on the fly in order to submit form and other data

-The `EditorStore` will make your `editors` — and their `historyState` — portable.

 ## Philosophy